KubeDeckio/KubeBuddy/docs/docs/index.md

 Jump into the key sections below:

 ### 🔹 [Installation Guide](./installation)
-Learn how to install KubeBuddy and configure it for your environment.
+Learn how to install KubeBuddy powered by KubeDeck and configure it for your environment.

 ### 🔹 [Usage Guide](./usage)
 Step-by-step instructions to monitor and analyze your Kubernetes clusters.